thingsiplay/tochd/README.md

 ## Requirements

-The script is written in Python 3.10 for Linux.
+The script was originally written for Python 3.10 for Linux.
 No other Python module is required.
 The following external applications are required to run the script:

 ```bash
 7z
 chdman
 ```

-On my Manjaro system, they are available in the packages: `p7zip mame-tools`
+On my Archlinux-based Linux system, they are available within the packages:
+`p7zip mame-tools`

 ### Installation

 No special installation setup is required, other than the above base requirements.
 Run the script from any directory you want.
 Give it the executable bit, rename the script to exclude file extension and put it into a folder that is in the systems `$PATH` .
-An installation script "install.sh" is provided, but not required.
+An installation script "suggested_install.sh" is provided, but not required.

 If you have an older Python version, then you might want to check the binary [release](https://github.com/thingsiplay/tochd/releases) package, which bundles